 Currently, there is only a limited amount of scrap and DRI in the world, which is not enough for global demand.
 The use of the EAF steelmaking route will increase, but the pace will be determined, among other things, by the availability of scrap.
 It is still difficult to predict how the amount of recycled scrap will increase in the future.
 Furthermore, without adding some pure iron-bearing materials to scrap recycling circulation some harmful components like copper will enrich to catastrophic levels in circulating steel.

 Changing the BF-BOF route to EAF based steelmaking and how the change will affect material usage will be discussed in greater depth in Luxmet’s free webinar “Future Challenges in the EAF steelmaking”.
-The registration link can be found at the end of this article!
+The link to the recording of the webinar can be found at the end of this article!